Campus Safety Tips

-Occasionally, the Department of Public Safety and Security receives complaints of bicycles being stolen from students,faculty, staff and guests while on campus.
+Occasionally, the Department of Public Safety receives complaints of bicycles being stolen from students,faculty, staff and guests while on campus.
 Here are steps you can take to deter bicycle theft, and if it does occur, to help in the possible recovery of your bicycle.

 - Lock your bicycle.
 If at all possible, lock your bicycle at a well lighted area.
 Always secure your lock through the frame as well as both wheels.
 Do not merely lock your bicycle to itself, but to something solid.
 Bicycle racks have been placed at several locations about the campus.
 Also make sure that your lock is up to the task.
 Bike thieves often check out bike racks looking for "bargains", the best bike with the cheapest lock.

 - Register your bicycle.
 This can be done at the New Orleans Police Department's Headquarters located at 715 So.
 Broad St. Their Bicycle Division's telephone number is (504) 658-5503.
 If your bicycle is registered, then stolen and recovered, the police will know you are the owner and can return the bike to you.

 - Record the serial number of your bicycle.
 If your bicycle is stolen, report the theft to the police and give them the serial number.
 With the proper serial number, police can identify the owner and if the bicycle is recovered it can be returned.